The Benchmark Company lifts BIOLASE Inc. [BIOL] price estimate. Who else is bullish?

 BIOLASE, Inc. (NASDAQ: BIOL), the global leader in dental lasers, today announced plans to open a state-of-the-art training facility, “BIOLASE Education Center” with an Open House scheduled for 5 PM Pacific time on Thursday, July 27, 2023.
 The BIOLASE Education Center will be strategically located adjacent to BIOLASE’s global headquarters in Lake Forest, California, and will provide dentists with hands-on training and education using BIOLASE’s industry-leading dental laser technology.

-The market cap for BIOL stock reached $6.62 million, with 32.81 million shares outstanding and 23.31 million shares in the current float.
-Compared to the average trading volume of 7.31M shares, BIOL reached a trading volume of 4772499 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Over the last 12 months, BIOL stock dropped by -97.94%.
+The one-year BIOLASE Inc. stock forecast points to a potential upside of 96.67.
+The average equity rating for BIOL stock is currently 2.00, trading closer to a bullish pattern in the stock market.

-Here’s what leading stock market gurus have to say about BIOLASE Inc. [BIOL]:
+The market cap for the stock reached $6.99 million, with 32.81 million shares outstanding and 23.31 million shares in the current float.
+Compared to the average trading volume of 7.87M shares, BIOL stock reached a trading volume of 19938429 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for BIOL shares is $2.70 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on BIOL stock is a recommendation set at 2.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.